chrisjmccormick/chrisjmccormick.github.io/_posts/2025-02-18-patterns-and-messages-intro.md

 **Overview**

 The remainder of this post is an outline of the posts and their key insights.
+Note that I've made the illustrations deliberately small--they're intended as a peek of what's ahead rather than explanations to be studied.

-I've also included references to the corresponding points in the "Key Takeaways" section of the Transformer Circuits paper.
+For each post, I've also included references to the corresponding points in the "Key Takeaways" section of the Transformer Circuits paper.

 ## Part 1 - Breaking Apart the Heads